Communications and Control for Wireless Drone-Based Antenna Array: Appendix

 To adjust the drone's orientation within a minimum time, we minimize the time needed for the pitch and roll updates.
 Using a similar approach as in (\ref{gt}), and considering (\ref{Velocit}), (\ref{pitc}), (\ref{rol}), and zero yaw angle (i.e. $v_2^2+v_4^2=v_1^2+v_3^2$ ), the optimal rotors' speeds can be given by:

 Therefore, in the first Stage, the drone changes its orientation such that it can move towards $D$ in presence of external forces (e.g., gravity and wind).
 In the second Stage, the drone moves with a maximum acceleration.
 In Stage 3, the drone's orientation changes to minimize the acceleration towards $D$.
 In Stage 4, the drone moves with a minimum acceleration.
 In Stages 5 and 6, the drone's orientation and the rotors' speeds are adjusted to ensure the stability of drone at $D$.
 Clearly, the drone will be stable when its total force, $A$ given in (\ref{A_Force}), is zero.
 Hence, we must have $F=|\boldsymbol{F}_\textrm{ext}|$.
-Now, using (\ref{Velocit}) with $T_\textrm{tot}=|\boldsymbol{F}_\textrm{ext}|$, the rotors' speed in the stable stage (i.e., Stage 6) will be: The rotors' speed in Stages 1-6 are given in (\ref{Stage1})-(\ref{Stage6}).
+Using (\ref{Velocit}) with $T_\textrm{tot}=|\boldsymbol{F}_\textrm{ext}|$, the rotors' speeds in the stable stage is: